georgiee/coding-for-kids/slides.md

 ---
 ^ A drawbot.

-^ This is a toy that every kid starting with 4 years can build.
+^ This is a toy that every kid starting with 4 years can build by themselves.
 ## [fit] Drawbot

 ---